-Walking the magnificent city walls is number 1 on our things do in Dubrovnik list!
+Walking the magnificent city walls is number 1 on our things do in the Dubrovnik list!

 The first thing we recommend you to do is to walk the city walls.
 Why?

 Because being up on the walls helps you to see where everything is.
-You will be able to orientate yourself better after you see the entire Old Town with all its streets from the above.
+You will be able to orientate yourself better after you see the entire Old Town and its streets from the above.